primatejs/primate/docs/guide/configuration.md

 ```

 The Content Security Policy (CSP) to be used.
 Primate's defaults are strictly
-secure, you need to opt in for decreased security.
-For more information,
+secure, you would need to change them for decreased security.
+For more
-consult the [security section][security-csp].
+information, consult the [security section][security-csp].

 ### http.static.root

 Default `"/"`

 The path from which to serve static assets (those located in the `static`
-directory and copied during runtome to the `public` directory).
-Static assets
+directory and copied during runtome to the `build/client/static` directory).
-take precedence over routes.
-This option allows you to have all static assets
+Static assets take precedence over routes.
+This option allows you to have all
-served from a subpath, like `/public`.
+static assets served from a subpath, like `/public`.

-### http.static.pure

-Default `false`

-Whether all files in `static` should be copied to `public`.
-By default, certain
-files (JavaScript, CSS) won't be copied over and instead be loaded into memory
-to be served from there.
-If you're running a pure static server, it might make
-sense to set this to `true`.

 ### http.ssl.{key,cert}